Personal Injury Lawyer in Indianapolis, IN

 - Address where the vehicle has been towed

 - Witness contact information

-- Each witnesses’ pre-crash position relevant to crash
+- Each witnesses’ pre-crash position relevant to the crash

 The accident report is the first piece of evidence in a claim.
 An experienced lawyer, like a personal injury lawyer in Indianapolis, IN, trusts uses the accident report to investigate, analyze the facts, and consider strategies that may be used to obtain the maximum amount of compensation for their client.
 If you have been involved in an accident involving a commercial transport vehicle, do not post anything about your accident or your injuries on social media.
 Contact an experienced tractor-trailer accident lawyer before you talk with anyone else.

 Contact Ward & Ward Law Firm for more insight into personal injury practice.